 The overview provided below is not comprehensive.
 Rather, it is intended to highlight those key legislative, regulatory and policy requirements that pertain to the proposed re-development to ensure it conforms with the various environmental protection requirements.
 A summary of how the proposed re-development conforms to the various natural heritage protection legislation, policies and regulations is presented in Section 8.

 2.1 Federal Fisheries Act (1985)

-Fish habitat is protected under the federal Fisheries Act (1985).
-In Ontario, the federal Department of Fisheries and Oceans Canada (DFO) manages fish habitat and the Ontario Ministry of Natural Resources and Forestry (MNRF) manages fisheries.
+In Ontario, the Department of Fisheries and Oceans Canada (DFO) manages fish habitat and the Ontario Ministry of Natural Resources and Forestry (MNRF) manages fisheries.